saikumarnunsk/devTinder/src/notes.md

 9, make a api call with post man
 10, add express.json middleware to your project
 11, hit the dynamic data from the postman

+12,install amd explore validator(library to validate the user data)

+13, bcrypt package to encript the password